Chambers Street–World Trade Center/Park Place/Cortlandt Street station: IRT Broadway–Seventh Avenue Line

 The Interborough Rapid Transit Company (IRT)'s Broadway–Seventh Avenue Line first opened as a shuttle to 34th Street–Penn Station on June 3, 1917.
 The line was extended south to South Ferry on July 1, 1918; the Park Place station opened on the same date, and was served by a shuttle between Chambers Street and Wall Street, on the line's Brooklyn Branch.
 The new "H" system was implemented on August 1, 1918, joining the two halves of the Broadway–Seventh Avenue Line and sending all West Side trains south from Times Square.
 As a result, shuttle service to this station was replaced by through service.

 The city government took over the IRT's operations on June 12, 1940.
 During the 1964–1965 fiscal year, the platforms at Park Place, along with those at four other stations on the Broadway–Seventh Avenue Line, were lengthened to 525 ft to accommodate a ten-car train of 51 foot IRT cars.

+After the New York State Legislature gave the MTA funding for capital improvements in 1993, the MTA used some of these funds to renovate the Park Place station.
 Between April 3 and October 1, 1999, this station was closed for escalator replacement and a station rehabilitation.

 BMT Broadway Line

+Opening and 20th-century modifications

 The Cortlandt Street station on the Brooklyn–Manhattan Transit Corporation (BMT)'s Broadway Line opened on January 5, 1918.
+The station's platforms originally could only fit six 67 ft cars.
+In 1926, the New York City Board of Transportation received bids for the lengthening of platforms at nine stations on the Broadway Line, including the Cortlandt Street station, to accommodate eight-car trains.
+Edwards & Flood submitted a low bid of $101,775 for the project.
+The platform-lengthening project was completed in 1927, bringing the length of the platforms to 535 feet.
 The city government took over the BMT's operations on June 1, 1940.

 The station was overhauled in the late 1970s, with repairs made to the structural and cosmetic appearance.
 The original BMT wall tiles were removed and the "new" station walls contained cinderblock tiles (colored white with small recesses painted yellow), with black and white station-name signs bolted into the recesses.
 Lighting was converted from incandescent to fluorescent and staircases and platform edges were repaired.

-Much of the cosmetic change that came with this renovation was undone in a 1998–1999 renovation.
+After the New York State Legislature gave the MTA funding for capital improvements in 1993, the MTA used some of these funds to renovate the Cortlandt Street station.
+Much of the cosmetic change that came with the 1970s renovation was undone in a 1998–1999 renovation.
 In addition to "state-of-repair" work and upgrades for ADA accessibility, the station's original 1918 tilework was restored.
 Other improvements were made to the public address system, directional signage, and concrete trackbeds.